plum-umd/adapton.ocaml/oopsla15_artifact_docs/Supplement.md

 * `--fullinit` (default unset)
     * the initial generation time for the output list is measured at 100% demand, regardless of the value of --demand
 * `--outfile [filename]` (default out/experiments.csv)
-    * the file to append result data to, created if nessecary
+    * the file to append result data to, created if necessary
 * `--experiment [name]` (no default)
     * an experiment to run, required for results
 * `--0` (default r,rr,di,id,ss)